 Did you know that Joyful Traditions was created by Villa Park Cub Scout Pack 33 which merged with Pack 122 about ten years ago?

 Our oldest scouts, the AOL den, have completed all of their requirements for their AOL rank at this point.
 This is when they "bridge" up to a Scouts BSA troop.
-We encourage kids to try Scouts BSA, since they are given much more freedom as they learn scouting skills and leadership under qualified supervision.
+We encourage every 5th grade Cub Scout to try Scouts BSA, since they are given much more freedom as they learn scouting skills and leadership under qualified supervision.

 Every year we have a pinewood derby for the pack.
-We will host a car cutting event in advance, so scouts can prepare their entries.
-Our March meeting is where that pinewood derby will take place.
+We host car cutting events in advance, so scouts can prepare their entries.
+Our March meeting is where that pinewood derby takes place.
 The winners from the Pack have the opportunity to go on to the Chippewa District pinewood derby race in April.

 To end our school year we will host our Blue and Gold banquet.
 This event will see awards issued to scouts for everything from the Nova Program to their rank advancement.
 This is a great conclusion to the year.